JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

   1. Click **Mutator Settings**
   2. Click **Restore Defaults**
 * Set the **Joinable By** option to "Name/Password"
-  * Choose a unique name and password
+  * Choose a unique name and password (i.e. not easily guessable)
-  * Your name and password should not be easily guessable
 * Once the lobby has been created, verify the server region
   1. Click **Spectate**
   2. View the scoreboard (Tab on keyboard)